coverclock/com-diag-diminuto/README.md

 platforms (e.g. Raspbian a.k.a.
 Raspberry Pi OS) do not come with IPv6 enabled by default.
 I mention this above in the "Dependencies" section.

+## Valgrind Failures

+### Diminuto Timer

+Valgrind complains about a "possible" memory leak in the Diminuto Timer unit test.
+I poked around in my own code for a long time before I finally Googled this, to discover I'm hardly the first person to see this.
+The current hypothesis is that the POSIX thread implementation allocates memory on its first call in a process, then caches the reference for later use.
+Since it is never freed, valgrind detects it.

+Even wierder, I do NOT see this valgrind failure in the unit tests for Diminuto Thread or Diminuto Condition.
+(However: see below, for Diminuto Mutex valgrind weirdness.)

+This on a Raspberry Pi 5, Ubuntu 24.04.1, Linux 6.8.0-2013-raspi-realtime, valgrind-3.22.0.

+### Diminuto Mutex

+Valgrind hangs - if not forever, at least for longer than I am willing to wait - when run on the unit test for Diminuto Mutex.
+This is a unit test that without valgrind runs almost instantaneously.

+This on a Raspberry Pi 5, Ubuntu 24.04.1, Linux 6.8.0-2013-raspi-realtime, valgrind-3.22.0.

 # Repository

 <https://github.com/coverclock/com-diag-diminuto>